HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/url_addressing/index.md

 # URL Addressability

-URLs control how you access different sites, pages, components and content that make up your site.
-There are various configuration options to tailor
-URLs to your needs and achieve a good Search Engine Optimization.
+URLs control how you access different sites, pages, components, and content that make up your site.
+There are various configuration options to tailor URLs to your needs and achieve a good Search Engine Optimization.

 -   **[URL Overview](url_overview.md)**
 Understand what kind of URLs exist in HCL DX and how to customize them.
 -   **[Portal URLs](../building_website/site_urls.md)**
-Details on URLs specific to the Portal area - pages and URL Mappings.
+This topic discusses details such as pages and URL Mappings on URLs specific to the Portal area.
 -   **[Access web content by using a servlet](../../../manage_content/wcm_delivery/wcm_config_delivery_servlet.md)**
-How to access content and components with the Web Content Manager servlet by connecting to a URL.
+Know how to access content and components with the Web Content Manager servlet by connecting to a URL.
 -   **[Changing your site URL](../../../deployment/manage/siteurl_cfg/index.md)**
-How to change your site URL for removing or adjusting the context root or removing the state information.
+Know how to change your site URL for removing or adjusting the context root or removing the state information.
 -   **[Virtual Portal URLs](../../virtual_portal/vp_planning/shape_vp_ux/advppln_shpux_urlmap.md)**
-How do Virtual Portals affect URLs.
+This topic discusses how Virtual Portals affect URLs.
 -   **[Vanity URLs](../../../manage_content/wcm_delivery/vanity_url/index.md)**
 You can associate vanity URLs with portal pages and labels.
 Vanity URLs are short URLs that people can easily remember.
-They are shorter than full HCL Portal URLs.
-They are sometimes also called marketing URLs.
-You can publish vanity URLs for marketing campaigns through different channels, such as email or print.
-This way, you can use vanity URLs to direct customers to a specific portal page or content item.
-Interested site visitors who want to view your campaign can then remember or copy the short vanity URL and type it into the browser address field.
+Know how Vanity URLs work and how to view, create, and administer them.
 -   **[Friendly Web Content Viewer URLs](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/friendlyurl_wcmviewer/index.md)**
-How to use friendly URls with web content viewer portlets.
+Friendly URLs provide a way for you to define a custom address for a DX page that is easy to remember and share.
+Know how to use friendly URLs with web content viewer portlets.
 -   **[Generating Portal URLs](../../../extend_dx/apis/url_generation/index.md)**
-How to generate URLs as a developer in code.
+Know how to generate URLs as a developer in code.
 -   **[Generating WCM URLs](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/wcm_dev_writing-links.md)**
-How to generate WCM URLs as a developer in code.
+Know how to generate WCM URLs as a developer in code.
 -   **[URLs for API Access](../../../get_started/product_overview/api_access.md)**
-How to access the API explorers for the different Experience APIs.
+Know how to access the API explorers for the different Experience APIs.